 An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there is an available place.
-Application should be made in writing to the school office (see above email and postal addresses) using the school's In-Year application form, (a copy is included as an addendum to this policy).
+Application should be made in writing to the Headteacher, St Joseph's Catholic Primary School, Front Street, Nympsfield.
+GL10 3TY